pyfar/gallery/docs/contribute/general/deps/dep_0001_role_formalization.rst

 - In which branch should this PR be merged?
 Is the correct one selected?
 - When is the right time to merge this PR?
 Is it connected to any releases?

-.. note:: Meeting

-  **Required experience level:**
-  * 1-2 years of active experience in developing the respective package

 Contributor